Summer Mood #3

 Poetry

-Older, Wiser, Shorter: The Truth and Human of Life After 65 by Jane Seskin – I’ll admit I didn’t love this collection, but Seskin, who is a psychotherapist, does have a sense of humor about aging.
+Older, Wiser, Shorter: The Truth and Humor of Life After 65 by Jane Seskin – I’ll admit I didn’t love this collection, but Seskin, who is a psychotherapist, does have a sense of humor about aging.
 As someone who is 65, I kept getting the sense that the author was far older than I am.
 This is a book I passed on to a friend with whom I’ve talked about aging recently.
 I did appreciate the vows Seskin made at the end of each section of the book – vows to live her life well and on her own terms.

 And what am I reading right now?
 I have bookmarks in two books: The Serviceberry by Robin Wall Kimmerer and Murder on the Red River by Marcie R. Rendon.
 And I’m not far enough into either one to comment on them yet.